jaras209/autodiff_engine/README.md

 - **Memory Usage**: Each `Value` object stores the computational graph, which can grow large for complex expressions
 - **Computation**: Reverse-mode autodiff is efficient for functions with many inputs and few outputs (typical in machine learning)
 - **Scalability**: For large-scale applications, consider using established libraries like PyTorch or TensorFlow

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

-## License

-This project is open source and available under the MIT License.

 ## Acknowledgments